The Greek island of Paros Greece is one of the most popular and touristy Greek islands.

 Kolimbithres Paros:

-The beach of Kolimbithres is one of the most famous beaches of Paros Island and is located in the huge bay of Naoussa, or Plastira Bay.
-This beach is particularly impressive because of the huge blocks of granite boarding it, sculpted into strange smooth shapes by the sea and the wind over the centuries.
+The beach of Kolimbithres is one of the most famous beaches of Paros Island.
+It is located in the huge bay of Naoussa, or Plastira Bay.
+This beach is particularly impressive because of the huge blocks of granite boarding it, sculpted into strange, smooth shapes by the sea and the wind over the centuries.

-Small sandy coves are lining one after another, constituting the beach of Kolimbithres (=swimming pools), and allowed, sometimes, to some lucky ones to have their own private tiny bay.
+Small sandy coves line one after another, constituting the beach of Kolimbithres (=swimming pools) and sometimes allowing some lucky ones to have their private tiny bay.

-Sunbeds and umbrellas can be hired in some of the beaches and some water sports facilities are even available.
-A few beach bars and taverns can be found along the road leading to the beach.
-Kolimbithres can be reached from the asphalted road (by local bus or private transportation) or by small fishing boats (caiques) which are leaving regularly from the port of Naoussa.
+Some of the beaches offer sunbeds and umbrellas for hire, and some water sports facilities are available.
+A few beach bars and taverns are located along the road leading to the beach.
+Kolimbithres can be reached from the asphalted road (by local bus or private transportation) or by small fishing boats (caiques) that leave regularly from the port of Naoussa.

 Golden Beach Paros: